jhenry-github/MLIOT-2024-content/TPs/1-Linear REgression.md

 plt.plot(P1, P2)
 ```

 This was great fun, and you can see that you can use manual gradient descent if you have to.
 Of course, automating the whole thing would be nice, and this is what scikit learn libraries are for.
-As we are looking for a line, let's import the linear model from scikit learn, adn then let's create a linear regression model (we call this an object).
+As we are looking for a line, let's import the linear model from scikit learn, and then let's create a linear regression model (we call this an object).

 ```shell
 from sklearn import linear_model